bgoonz/docs-collection/github/github/authenticating-to-github/keeping-your-account-and-data-secure/connecting-with-third-party-applications.md

 ---
 title: Connecting with third-party applications
-intro: 'You can connect your {% data variables.product.product_name %} identity to third-party applications using OAuth.
-When authorizing one of these applications, you should ensure you trust the application, review who it''s developed by, and review the kinds of information the application wants to access.'
+intro: "You can connect your {% data variables.product.product_name %} identity to third-party applications using OAuth.
+When authorizing one of these applications, you should ensure you trust the application, review who it's developed by, and review the kinds of information the application wants to access."
 redirect_from:
   - /articles/connecting-with-third-party-applications
   - /github/authenticating-to-github/connecting-with-third-party-applications
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Identity
   - Access management
 shortTitle: Third-party applications
 ---

 When a third-party application wants to identify you by your {% data variables.product.product_name %} login, you'll see a page with the developer contact information and a list of the specific data that's being requested.

 ## Contacting the application developer